maxseveryn/quest-diary/README.md

 # Quest Diary | by Maxym Severyn
-Simple ToDo List in fantasy style
+Simple ToDo List in fantasy style.
-Project for Freshcode Training Center Practice
+Project for Freshcode Training Center Practice.

 How to run:
 1. Clone repository.